asari-mtr/github-actions/README.md

 test github actions

-Why does not Github Actions work on pr event?
+~Why does not Github Actions work on pr event?~
+Work!